JesseEisen/WordList/README.md

 ## Introduction

 `WordList` is a command line tool, You can use it to search a word definition, and save it into a local file.
-And then when you want review it, you can show all the word you have searched and Inserted.
-Last, you can export the file into excel, so you can do more extra about the that.
+And then when you want review it, you can show all the words you have searched and Inserted.
+Last, you can export the file into excel, so you can do more extra jobs on that.

 ## Install
-Before you use this tool, you need to install two package:
+Before you use this tool, you need to install two packages:

 ```
 	pip install colorama